How to Grow African Violets

 Maintain Proper Humidity

-African violets like high humidity.
-This can be accomplished by putting a glass of water next to your plant or placing the pot in a humidity tray.
+African violets like high humidity and our homes are very dry.
+You can provide etra humidity by putting a glass of water next to your plant or placing the pot in a humidity tray.
 A humidity tray is simply a galvanized tray full of gravel with water on the bottom.
 The water should not reach the top of the gravel or come in direct contact with your pot.
 As the water evaporates, it creates humidity around your plants.

 Provide the Proper Amount of Light